ShizukaDonaghue/serene-meditation/README.md

 ### Features Left to Implement
 * The drop-down menu from the hamburger menu currently stays open after the user selects one of the sections and navigates to the desired section.
 The drop-down menu is only closed by clicking or tapping on the "X" at the top.
 If the drop-down menu disappears once the user selects one of the sections or taps outside of the drop-down menu, it would help to improve the user experience.
 This is something that can be implemented once I learn JavaScript.

-* The navigation bar currently does not have a drop-down menu for the "Techniques" section, which will enable the user to navigate to a specific technique from the "Techniques" section of the navigation bar.
+* The navigation bar currently does not have a drop-down menu for the "Techniques" section, which would enable the user to navigate to a specific technique from the "Techniques" section of the navigation bar.
 This would be a nice addition to the website that can be implemented once I gain more experience in coding to do so.

 ## Technologies Used
 * The website was created with [HTML](https://html.spec.whatwg.org/).